quinn0823/apple-siri-voice-navigation/README.preview.md

     <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3404022298"><img alt="Steam Favorites" src="https://img.shields.io/steam/favorites/3404022298"></a>
 </p>

 **Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices in Apple OS to Truck Simulator games.
-With **over 80 voices in 19 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.
+With **over 80 voices in 20 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.

-**July 20**: 3.5 > **3.6**.
-This update brings **2 Siri voices in Thai** to the game.
+**August 03**: 3.6 > **3.7**.
+This update brings **2 Siri voices in Korean** to the game.

 ---